saba-sh80/FoodIe/README.md

 Foodie is not a completely new project.

 It started as one of my first frontend projects when I was learning web development.
-At that time, I built it with HTML, CSS, and Bootstrap.
+At that time, I built it with HTML, CSS, and Bootstrap 5.

 After gaining more experience with modern frontend development, I came back to the project and decided to rebuild it rather than simply creating another small project from scratch.